wp-plugins/related-links/readme.txt

 Features:

-* Shows a list of links in a widget on the writing page
+* Shows a list of links in a metabox on the writing page
 * Multiple links can be selected
 * Link order can be changed
-* External URLs can be added
+* Custom URLs can be added
 * Search field to quickly find a link
 * Works with custom post-types
 * Set which post-types should be shown in the widget